sturobson/a-slightly-bizarre-starting-point/README.md

 		z-index: 9;
 	}

 ####Write all CSS rules alphabetically.
-This will aid quick error finding avoiding something like this -
+This will aid quick error finding.

+Like this -

 	.example {
 		color: #fff;